adatacorp/.github/profile/README.md

 ***Most Organization Repositories are private and accessed by team members.***
 > [!TIP]
-> Free Coffee to all team members. #LetsCode
+> Codes blend well with Coffee. #LetsCode

 ## 💚 Community
 ***The community is open to all.
 Reach out and find your spot along the ride.***